gohuygo/c4-proj/README.md

 `npm install`

-You might need to setup a symlink to point to the contract:
+You might need to setup a new link source to the contract:

 `cd src`